 The best lenses for bokeh will typically be prime lenses with wide optimum apertures.
-These lenses are usually ideal for portraits, weddings, nevertheless lives or street picture taking, for example.
-They help you create your subjects stick out from their backgrounds and give backgrounds a smooth, creamy blur that’s highly prized by photographers.
+These lenses are usually ideal for portraits, weddings, nevertheless lives, or street picture taking, for example.
+They help you create your subjects to stick out from their backgrounds and give backgrounds a smooth, creamy blur that’s highly prized by photographers.

 Some of us get obsessed with the sharpness of lenses and how much infinitesimally good detail they can resolve.
 But for soft and dreamy images, bokeh is more important.

 Bokeh is a measure of the pictorial quality of defocused areas within an image.
 The trouble is, you can’t really measure it, as there’s no scientific test for good bokeh.
 It’s more a matter of subjective opinion, but there are still some conventional rules.